CMihai99/fyndro/README.md

 - Opera (Current - 1) and Current versions

 (Current - 1) and Current means that we support the current stable version of the browser and the version that precedes it.

+<a id="device-support"><h2>Device support</h2></a>

+At the moment, we aim to support all major brands.
+Any issue in any of the devices listed below <a href="https://github.com/CMihai99/andro/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBug%5D">should be reported as a bug</a>:

+- High Resolution Desktops
+- Regular Desktops and Laptops
+- Low Resolution Tablets and Smartphones
+- Majority of Smartphones
+- Modern Tablets and iPads

 <a id="bugs-and-requests"><h2>Bugs, feature requests and website ideas</h2></a>